 A dwelling refers to the physical unit of accommodation which may have one or more household spaces.

 This tenure category covers units of accommodation in which the occupier either owns the property in full (owned outright) or has taken out a mortgage or loan (owned with mortgage or loan) to help purchase their home and is still in the process of repaying the debt.

 This tenure category covers units of accommodation in which the occupier owns the property in full and has no outstanding mortgage repayments or money owed in connection with the property in any other form.

 Owned with mortgage or loan

 This tenure category includes all units of accommodation that are not occupied by the owner but are occupied by a tenant or group of tenants.
-Privately rented accommodation is owned by a landlord who can be but is not limited to:
+Private-rented accommodation is owned by a landlord who can be, but is not limited, to:

 a private individual

 a friend or family member